MitchellAW/FlandersBOT/README.md

 # FlandersBOT
 ### A bot for sharing your favourite references!

-A discord bot with commands surrounding The Simpsons, Futurama and Rick and Morty.
+A discord bot with commands surrounding The Simpsons, Futurama, Rick and Morty and more!

 FlandersBOT provides commands for The Simpsons, Futurama and Rick and Morty quoting/searching/content.
 FlandersBOT uses [Frinkiac](https://frinkiac.com/), [Morbotron](https://morbotron.com/) and [Master of All Science](https://masterofallscience.com/) to provide commands for both random and searchable Simpsons, Futurama and Rick and Morty images/gifs with their appropriate quotes embedded.